mat-ruszczycky/practice-react-todo/README.md

 Descriptions of what needs to be built, categorized as functional, non-functional, and constraints.

 ## Functional
-Behaviors and features an application must have.
+Behaviors and features based on user actions, events or business needs that the application must have.
 Specifies what the system is expected to do to meet user needs.

-### Required Behaviors &amp; Features:
+### Required Behaviors/Features:
-- User(s) can read a list of personal TODO items.
+- User(s) can read a list of TODO items.
 - User(s) can create TODO items to the list.
-- User(s) can mark TODO items on the list as complete.
+- User(s) can update TODO items on the list as complete.

-### Optional Behaviors &amp; Features:
+### Optional Behaviors/Features:
 - User(s) could be able to edit TODO items (e.g., update title, description, or details).
 - User(s) could be able to assign priority levels to TODO items.
 - User(s) could be able to set deadlines for TODO items.
 - User(s) could be able to delete TODO items from the list.
 - User(s) could be able to filter TODO items by status, priority, due date, or alphabetical order.
-- User(s) could be able to swtich between different views.
+- User(s) could be able to switch between different views.
 - User(s) could be able to search through TODO items.

 ## Non-Functional
-Specifies the quality attributes of the application's usability, reliability, and performance but are not critical for basic operations.
+Details the quality attributes of the application's usability, reliability, and performance but are not critical for basic operations.

 ### Required Attributes:
 - The app must be accessible via a profile or authentication for user(s).